vstoykovbg/doubleslow/README.md

 The double-stage process is used to ensure that in case the second computer is compromised the key will be protected against dictionary brute-force attacks by the key stretching done on the first (air-gapped) computer.
 It's not practical to use as an air-gapped computer too powerful computer, because most of the time the air-gapped computer will do nothing.
 For example, you can use your old Raspberry Pi or your old desktop computer (with stripped out unnecessary parts) for the first stage of key stretching.

-Some enthusiasts can even implement additional ("zero") stage key of stretching (with some low-RAM intensive key stretching functions, on very old computers or microcontrollers).
-It's very difficult to hide malware inside ancient computers or simple microcontrollers.
+Some enthusiasts can even implement additional ("zero stage") of key stretching (with some low-RAM intensive key stretching functions, on very old computers or microcontrollers).
+It's more difficult to hide malware inside ancient computers or simple microcontrollers.

 For the "zero" stage a simple (or "scientific") calculator can be used (you need to remember or write down the algorithm).